raspy135/Qun-mk2/README.md

 You can use LINE IN signal for various purposes.
 LINE IN is stereo input.

 * As CV input to control synth parameters
+* As oscillator source
-* As oscillator source.
-Select "AUXL" or "AUXR" as oscillator source.
+  * Select "AUXL" or "AUXR" as oscillator source.
 VCF / effector / Clipping will be applied.
-If you want to process LINE IN signal as an audio signal, then set Oscillator(1/2)'s signal as "AUXR" or "AUXL", and set the ENV SEL as "ON" (in OSC Switches).
+  * If you want to process LINE IN signal as an audio signal, then set Oscillator(1/2)'s signal as "AUXR" or "AUXL", and set the ENV SEL as "ON" (in OSC Switches).
 Set the gain by changing "VCF Volume" and "AUX In Gain" in Mix sub-menu.
 * Line In Through to Looper.
-Setting is in System -> Line In Through.
+Setting is in [System -> Line In Through](#syssystem).
 It passes through the sound engine, then combined with the output of the sound engine.
-You can record the input to looper.
+  * You can record the input to looper.
 Compressor will be applied.

 ## Clock synchronization